alebels/medianalytics/README.md

 ![alt text](./Front/public/assets/full-logo.png)

-Medianalytics is an open-source platform that processes 5 main articles daily from each registered source (media outlets, organizations, etc) and provides users with tools to view this information from a broader perspective through comprehensive data visualization and analysis.
+Medianalytics is an open-source platform that processes articles daily from each registered source (media outlets, organizations, etc) and provides users with tools to view this information from a broader perspective through data visualization and analysis.

 ## 📋 Prerequisites